Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 By Phil Pennington of RNZ

-There appear to be gaps in the government's data on Covid-19 that must be filled before a decision is made on reducing the lockdown level, two top advisors say.
+There appear to be gaps in the Government's data on Covid-19 that must be filled before a decision is made on reducing the lockdown level, two top advisers say.

-"There's a whole suite of data I would like to see, to make it really clear that we're ready to ... drop down our response level," he said.
+"There's a whole suite of data I would like to see, to make it really clear that we're ready to ... drop down our response level."

 "I don't think any of the epidemiologists I know have seen data covering all of these key measures."